-Charlene Vickars is an Anishinabe artist born in Kenora, Ontario and currently based in Vancouver, BC where her crossdisciplinary works explore her experiences living and working in urban spaces.
+Charlene Vickers is an Anishinabe artist born in Kenora, Ontario and currently based in Vancouver, BC where her crossdisciplinary works explore her experiences living and working in urban spaces.
 She graduated from the Emily Carr University of Art and Design in 1994 and is currently an MFA candidate at Simon Fraser University.
 She received the 2018 VIVA Award from the Jack and Doris Shadbolt Foundation for the Visual Arts.

 These reflections first appeared on The Capilano Review website.